-'''

 pstops release 1 patchlevel 17

-'''

-• The functionality of cgx which is provided by the now installed "pstops" command-line tool will be tested in Section 9.3.3 below.
+• The functionality of cgx, which is provided by the now installed "pstops" command-line tool will be tested in Section 9.3.3 below.
+It should be noted that the installation of PSUtils has been tested for the PSUtils-version from Tab.
+3.

-7.4 gs 9.10
+7.4 gs (GhostScript)

-- From gs 9.10 (GhostScript) the command-line tool: "gs" is provided (cf. Tab.
-1 for the functionality of "gs" in cgx). - Download package-installer for gs 9.10 from site: http://pages.uoregon.edu/koch/. - Choose: "Open with installer (default)". - After the download is completed the installer window opens automatically.
-Follow the installer instructions. - GhostScript is installed for the default path: /usr/local.
+- From gs (GhostScript) the command-line tool: "gs" is provided (cf. Tab.
+1 for the functionality of "gs" in cgx). - Download package-installer for gs from site: http://pages.uoregon.edu/koch/. - Choose: "Open with installer (default)". - After the download is completed the installer window opens automatically.
+Then, follow the installer instructions. - GhostScript is installed under the default path: /usr/local.
 Accordingly, the executable: "gs" is located in /usr/local/bin/gs.
 No further path-settings required. - For the test of the installation use Terminal command:

-'''

-$ gs -v <return>
+\$ gs -v <return>

-'''